 CATS' current strategy is to move away from diesel vehicles and towards CNG.
 We applaud the move away from diesel vehicles due to their harmful effect on local air quality.
-Recognizing the reality of cost unknowns and still evolving technology of electric buses as well as the need to not reduce bus service by having fewer buses than needed, we encourage CATS to closely monitor electric bus technology and pursue a move towards an electric fleet in the near future.
+However, CNG is still a greenhouse gas that contributes to global climate change.
+A shift to electric buses needs to occur.
+Recognizing the reality of cost unknowns and still evolving technology of electric buses as well as the need to not reduce bus service by having fewer buses than needed, we encourage CATS to closely monitor electric bus technology and pursue a move towards an electric fleet as soon as possible.

 The Environment Committee is scheduled to meet next on December 3 2018.

 - Larken Egleston, District 1, Vice-Chair, Environment Committee